TN status: Comparison to H-1B visa / "dual intent" issues

+The intention to seek permanent residence may be evidenced by the individual's filing of a Form I-485, or, in certain cases, by the filing of a Form I-140 petition by a U.S. employer or a Form I-130 petition by a spouse who is a U.S. citizen or Lawful Permanent Resident.
+A TN visa holder who will seek adjustment of status may need to avoid travel outside the United States until they obtain an Advance Parole travel permit.

 Employer requirements

 Employers do not need to maintain extensive documents and records on TN workers, unlike with H-1B employees.
 In the case of an investigation or audit by the Immigration Service or Labor Department, the employer must show that the worker is in valid status.
 An employer must complete the Form I-9 for employees in TN visa status, as with all other employees.